syncfusion-content/javascript-docs/js/Diagram/Port.md

 ## Connecting Ports

-The connection between specific ports on the node is established by assigning the name of the node’s port to connector’s target port/source port.
+The connection between specific ports on the node is established by assigning the name of the node's port to connector's target port/source port.
 The following code illustrates how to establish a port connection:

 {% highlight js %}
 //create nodes with ports